 On any Sunday in February, invite Presbyterian children and youth to make Valentine’s Day cards — cards can be sent, at any time, postage free to Parliament Hill.

 Have a Heart Day is lead by the First Nations Child and Family Caring Society of Canada.
-Dr. Cindy Blackstock is the executive director of the Caring Society and the 2017 recipient of the PCC’s E.H.
+Dr. Cindy Blackstock is the executive director of the Caring Society and the 2017 recipient of the PCC’s The Cutting Edge of Mission—E.H.
 Johnson award for her work to advocate for the just treatment and access to services for Indigenous children.